0xsequence/czip/README.md

 - `--contract <address>` An instance of the `decompressor.huff` contract to use for storage indexes.
 - `--provider <provider>` The provider from which to fetch the pointers.

-Notice that a cache on `/tmp/czip-indexes-<chain-id>.json` is automatically created to avoid fetching the same pointers multiple times.
+Notice that a cache on `/tmp/czip-cache/czip-indexes-<chain-id>.json` is automatically created to avoid fetching the same pointers multiple times.
+The cache dir can be changed using the `--cache-dir` flag.

 ### Example